The following Scrum ceremonies are to be understood well.

 Let’s talk about Demo/Review or Showcase in this article

-A showcase, demo or sprint review represents one and same thing.
+A showcase, demo, or sprint review represents one and the same thing.
 A sprint review is an informal meeting that typically takes the form of a demo of the completed features or what is accomplished during the sprint to the product owner (And rest of the team).

 Best practices around Demo/Showcase

 - Prepare, prepare, and prepare – Don’t go to the demo meeting and start talking randomly.
 Everyone’s time is important including you.